 - The Trustee has agreed a set of Climate Related Risk Beliefs and issued a Statement on Governance of Climate Change Risks and Opportunities.
-These formal statements form part of the governance framework over climate related risk.
-The beliefs are the background against which decisions about investment strategy can be made. - A significant amount of training has been undertaken by the Trustee and more detailed training by the Investment Committee and Investment Governance Working Group. - The Trustee has identified risks and opportunities to the Funds arising from physical changes to the climate itself and from steps being taken to limit climate change. - The Trustee has carried out and reviewed a scenario analysis to consider how these risks and opportunities might affect the funding strategy, investment strategy and the sponsoring employers' covenants. - The investment managers' ability to protect the Funds' assets from climate change has been assessed and the Trustee is encouraging them to enhance their approach where appropriate. - During the year the Trustee invested in low carbon equity funds in the Open Fund DB Section and in the Closed DB Fund.
-These low carbon equity funds target reduced carbon emissions exposure compared to a standard global equity fund benchmark. - The Trustee has updated the Funds' risk management processes to include more explicit consideration of risks related to climate change. - The Trustee has selected climate change as one of three stewardship priorities, which form a focus for the Trustee's asset stewardship activities. - Data on the Funds' assets' exposure to greenhouse gas emissions has been collected to help the Trustee understand and monitor these risks, and we believe the quality and scope of data will continue to develop further in future. - The Trustee has agreed greenhouse gas emissions, target setting and data quality metrics to monitor climate related risk and have set the investment managers a target of at least 75% of listed equity and corporate bond investments to have greenhouse gas emissions reduction targets approved by the Science Based Targets initiative
+These formal statements form part of the governance framework over climate-related risk.
+The beliefs are the background against which decisions about investment strategy can be made. - Regular training has been undertaken by the Trustee and more detailed training by the Investment Committee and Investment Governance Working Group. - The Trustee has identified risks and opportunities to the Funds arising from physical changes to the climate itself and from steps being taken to limit climate change. - The Trustee has carried out and reviewed a scenario analysis to consider how these risks and opportunities might affect the funding strategy, investment strategy and the sponsoring employers' covenants. - The investment managers' and insurance providers' ability to protect the Funds' assets from climate change has been assessed and the Trustee is encouraging them to enhance their approach where appropriate. - During the year the Open Fund DB Section invested in a further insurance buy-in contract that means that substantially all the Open Fund DB pension benefits are now fully insured.
+The Closed Fund DB benefits have been fully insured since 2011.
+The objectives for the residual investments held in excess of the buy insurance contracts are to meet any extra benefits arising from benefit rectification exercises, for example GMP equalisation, and to meet administration expenses in the period before the Funds can achieve a full buy-out and wind-up. - The Trustee invests in low carbon equity funds in the Open Fund DC Section and in the Closed DB Fund.
+These low carbon equity funds target reduced carbon emissions exposure compared to a standard global equity fund benchmark. - The Funds' risk management processes include explicit consideration of risks related to climate change. - The Trustee has selected climate change as one of three stewardship priorities, which form a focus for the Trustee's asset stewardship activities.

-- (SBTi) by 2030. - As at 31 March 2023 this proportion stands at 38% for the Open Fund DB Section, 31% for the Open Fund DC Section and 41% for the Closed Fund, all which represent improvements compared with 2022. - Metrics and a target have so far only been set as far as the Trustee is able i.e. for assets for which relevant and consistent data is available which are the DB sections' listed equity and corporate bond investments, and which are in the DC default fund.
-The other DB investments government bonds, derivatives and buy-in insurance policies do not have relevant and consistent data available.
-92% of the DC funds by value are covered by the metrics and target.
-The Trustee is making every effort to obtain sufficient data on the assets currently excluded from the metrics and target.
+- Data on the Funds' assets' exposure to greenhouse gas emissions has been collected to help the Trustee understand and monitor these risks, and we believe the quality and scope of data will continue to develop further in future. - The Trustee has agreed greenhouse gas emissions, target setting and data quality metrics to monitor climate related risk and has set the investment managers a target of at least 75% of listed equity and corporate bond investments to have greenhouse gas emissions reduction targets approved by the Science Based Targets initiative (SBTi) by 2030. - As at 31 March 2024 this proportion stands at 44% for all three sections of the Funds, which represents improvements compared with 2023. - Metrics and a target have been set as far as the Trustee is able and is relevant for the circumstances of the Funds - e.g. for assets for which the relevant data is available which are the DB sections' listed equity and corporate bond investments, and which are in the DC default fund.
+A target is not set for the other DB investments - government bonds and buy-in insurance policies.
+91% of the DC funds by value are covered by the metrics and target.
+The other funds are either not equity or corporate bonds, or are too small for the funds to gather data for.